IBM-Cloud/docs/local/index.md

 |Optional | {{site.data.keyword.APIM}} | Use the {{site.data.keyword.APIMfull}} service to compose, manage, and socialize APIs.
 You can import APIs with resources by using a proxy URL or by assembling data from HTTP data sources.
 The benefit of using the {{site.data.keyword.APIM}} service is that you can manage how your APIs are used. |

 *Table 1.
 Local Services*

+### Relay

+Relay is a delivery capability included with {{site.data.keyword.Bluemix_notm}} Local that enables IBM to automatically and consistently deliver the latest updates to all local deployments, so that you always have an up-to-date and secure system.
+Relay achieves secure connectivity through an open, outbound SSL, VPN tunnel that originates from the inception virtual machine on-premises by using certificates that are specific to each {{site.data.keyword.Bluemix_notm}} Local instance.
+All initial {{site.data.keyword.Bluemix_notm}} releases are available in the inception virtual machine, which also acts as an automation agent machine for deployments and updates.
+The SSL connection originates from the inception virtual machine, and once a secure connection is established back to the {{site.data.keyword.Bluemix_notm}} automation server, we can check for the currency and consistency of {{site.data.keyword.Bluemix_notm}} releases, and begin deploying updates.

+The traffic on this tunnel is automation for serving and maintaining the platform, compute resources, and services for your instance.
+The inbound web port 443 is used for this connection.
+Relay is restricted to automation agent-only access.
+IBM uses the relay capability to deliver platform updates through a consistent testing and validation process to ensure that all deployments pushed to your local environments are stable and secure.

+You have complete visibility of the environment for incident, problem, change, capacity, and security management as an administrator.
+Administrators access the information about their environment by using the Administration console.
+Relay technology keeps the Administration console current with the latest data.
+For more information about user access, security logs, syndicated catalog control, and communication for updates and problem repair, see [Managing {{site.data.keyword.Bluemix_notm}} Local and {{site.data.keyword.Bluemix_notm}} Dedicated](../admin/index.html#mng).

 ##Setting up your {{site.data.keyword.Bluemix_notm}} Local instance
 {: #setuplocal}